heartbeatsjp/azmon/README.md

 - `--metric-name`
     - Set the name of the metric
 - `--aggregation`
-    - Set the aggregation type
+    - Set the aggregation type.
+Choose from "Total", "Average", "Maximum", "Minimum" ("Count" is not supported)"
 - `--auth-file`
     - Set the azure auth file path (default "/etc/nagios/azure.auth")
     - See also [Authentication](#authentication)